-The deblender will be run simultaneously on the catalog of peaks62 detected in the coadds, the DIAObject catalog from the Level 1 database, and one or more external catalogs.
-It will use the knowledge of peak positions, bands, time, time variability (from Prompt products and the

-DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control and may not be changed, altered, or their provisions waived without prior approval. - DRAFT NOT YET APPROVED single-epoch Source detections), inferred motion, Galactic longitude and latitude, and other available information to produce a master list of deblended Objects.
+The deblender will be run simultaneously on the catalog of peaks59 detected in the coadds, the DIAObject catalog from the Prompt Products database, and one or more external catalogs.
+It will use the knowledge of peak positions, bands, time, time variability (from Prompt products and the single-epoch Source detections), inferred motion, Galactic longitude and latitude, and other available information to produce a master list of deblended Objects.
 Metadata on why and how a particular Object was deblended will be kept.

-61As opposed to difference image, for Prompt products.
+58As opposed to difference image, for Prompt products.

-$^{^{62}}$ The source detection algorithm we plan to employ finds regions of connected pixels above the nominal S/N threshold in the PSF-likelihood image of the visit (or coadd).
+$^{^{59}}$ The source detection algorithm we plan to employ finds regions of connected pixels above the nominal S/N threshold in the PSF-likelihood image of the visit (or coadd).
 These regions are called footprints.
 Each footprint may have one or more peaks, and it is these peaks that the deblender will use to infer the number and positions of objects blended in each footprint.

-The properties of Objects, including their exact positions, motions, parallaxes, and shapes, will be characterized by MultiFit-type algorithms63.
+The properties of Objects, including their exact positions, motions, parallaxes, and shapes, will be characterized by MultiFit-type algorithms60.